mvolkmann/blog/src/swift.md

 print(String(c)) // "4"

 let bStr = "true"
+print(Character(s)) // "7"; Fatal Error if Strig contains more than one character
+// The remaining examples use nil-coalescing
-print(Bool(bStr) ?? false) // true
+// because the typecasts return nil if they fail. print(Bool(bStr) ?? false) // true print(Int(s) ??
-print(Int(s) ??
 0) // 7
 print(Float(s) ??
 0) // 7.0
 print(Double(s) ??
 0) // 7.0
-print(Character(s)) // "7"; Fatal Error if Strig contains more than one character
 ```

-The `is` operator is used to check the type of an expression.
+The `is` operator is used to check the type of an expression
+and returns a `Bool`.

 The `as?` operator is used to downcast a
 value of a superclass type to a value of a subclass type.